adi1090x/slim_themes/README.md

 ### Final Words

-- You may have to edit some panels *(like, to change user images)* according to your need.
+- You may have to edit some panel images *(like, to change user images)* according to your need.
-- Please Don't judge my "NAMING THINGS" skills, at least i named each & every.
+- Please don't judge my "NAMING THINGS" skills, at least i named each & every.
 - These themes may not prefect & may not work on various screen resolutions.
-- These themes tested on a computer with screen resolution of 1366x768 & works as expected.
+- These themes are tested on a computer with screen resolution of 1366x768 & works as expected.
 - I did not create these graphics by myself, i just downloaded some free html login templates & ...
 - Enjoy...!